 However, Iberia runs a parallel Avios program, and there’s a really cool trick to it.
 You don’t pay the hefty carrier imposed surcharges on Iberia if you book directly through that program.
-That same exact flight through Iberia Plus will cost you 34,000 Avios plus $98.79, so you’re paying over $400 less.
+That same exact flight through Iberia Plus will cost you 34,000 Avios plus $98.79, so you’re saving over $400.
 That’s a heck of a deal.

 The only catch is that in order to be able to transfer points between British Airways and Iberia, both accounts need to be open for 90 days.
 However, Iberia Plus is also transfer partners with Amex Membership Rewards and Chase Ultimate Rewards, so you can transfer over points directly from those programs.

-However, there are certainly instances where there is award space, and when that’s the case, it can be a great way to redeem Avios.
-There aren’t typically fuel surcharges for domestic awards or flights to Latin America, while there typically are for flights to Europe or Asia.
+British Airways’ distance based award chart can really come in handy either for short haul travel within the US, or for travel to the Caribbean.
+There aren’t typically fuel surcharges for domestic awards or flights to the Caribbean, Latin America, etc., while there typically are for flights to Europe or Asia.

 American’s A321 economy

-Between the British Airways Visa Card and the ability to transfer Amex and Chase points to British Airways, there are lots of great ways to collect Avios (especially with the current 40% bonus from Amex).
+Between the British Airways Visa Card and the ability to transfer Amex and Chase points to British Airways, there are lots of great ways to collect Avios.

 What are your favorite uses of British Airways Avios?